A university college in Shropshire has been given £1.5million to create a new engineering and research building in the county.

 “This new higher education and research facility in Shropshire for engineering and farming students will lead to the creation of 160 jobs.

-“I’m delighted that the university has joined Brazil’s science and education programme and that Brazilian students will start studying there next year.
+“I’m delighted that the university has joined Brazil’s science and education program and that Brazilian students will start studying there next year.

 “It will help to strengthen the links between the UK and Brazil and will bring in increased revenue for the university.”